Course 1: Foundations of Cybersecurity

 • What job can I potentially land as a holder of this certificate?
 (This one’s pretty straighforward — entry-level security analyst.); and

 As you may well deduce, Course 1 was basically a little of everything.
-It touched briefly on the history of cybersecurity including the most significant cyber attacks to date, then made a segue into the current state of IT security given the highly-digitized society we live in today.
+It touched briefly on the history of cybersecurity including the most significant cyber attacks to date.
+Then it made a segue into the current state of IT security given the highly-digitized society we live in today.
 This topic also included the type of attacks we should anticipate, the threat actors that perpetuate them, and the useful security tools that you should have in your arsenal.

-Among the most important learnings in this course though, were the discussions on core security principles including security frameworks, central to which is the CIA triad.
-An acronym for Confidentiality, Integrity, and Availability, the CIA framework is the foundational model on which many organizations base their security policies and practices on.
+Among the most important learnings in this course though, were the discussions on core security principles including security frameworks.
+Central to this is the CIA triad acronym for Confidentiality, Integrity, and Availability.
+The CIA framework is the foundational model on which many organizations base their security policies and practices on.

 The course also delved into the eight CISSP security domains namely: security and risk management, asset security, security architecture and engineering, communication and network security, identity and access management, security assessment and testing, security operations, and software development security.

 Now I won’t go into any more detail on these lessons.
-For one, I won’t be able to do as stellar a job in explaining as the Google instructors (those were a lot of serious concepts that I just listed earlier), and secondly, you’ll have plenty of those discussions as soon as you enroll.
+For one, I won’t be able to do as stellar a job in explaining as the Google instructors (those were a lot of serious concepts that I just listed earlier).
+Secondly, you’ll have plenty of those discussions as soon as you enroll.
 What I intend to give you with these course overviews is simply a peek of what to expect going into this.

 Course Structure and Learning Materials